SG75/temperature-converter-app/README.md

 ### Step 5: View the Result

-1. Upon completion, the converted temperature, along with the chosen scale, displays on the web page.
+1. Upon completion, the converted temperature, along with the chosen scale, is displayed on the web page.
 2. Any errors appear in red text beneath the result.

 ### Step 6: Start a New Conversion